Argentine election candidates plan to unwind president's policies

-BUENOS AIRES (Reuters) - All three of the leading candidates in Argentina’s election race plan to dismantle outgoing President Cristina Fernandez’s web of currency and trade controls and clean up government finances to boost the stagnating economy.
+BUENOS AIRES, June 1 (Reuters) - All three of the leading candidates in Argentina’s election race plan to dismantle outgoing President Cristina Fernandez’s web of currency and trade controls and clean up government finances to boost the stagnating economy.

 Fernandez has ramped up state intervention in the economy during her eight years in power, trying to shore up thinning currency reserves while financing generous subsidies and welfare programs.